How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 Restoration refers to making amends with your spouse.
 Although not telling your partner about your affair seems easier, it actually makes it harder for you to move forward and forgive yourself.

-Everyone makes mistakes, but if you can turn yours into a teaching moment, you can get something worthwhile out of it.
+Everyone makes mistakes, but if you can turn yours into a teaching moment, you can get something worthwhile from it.

 When reflecting on why you cheated, try to identify some common triggers that made you want to act on those urges in the first place.
-This is the first step to self-improvement.
-It can also be a great place to start rebuilding your relationship with your partner.
+This is the first step to self-improvement, and it can also be a great place to start rebuilding your relationship with your partner.

 This also refers to how you want to proceed in terms of telling your spouse.
 You might want to protect them from the upset, but be mindful that this can hinder your own healing process and might cause them more harm in the long run.